JasSuri/lokka/README.md

 ```

 Make sure to replace `<tenant-id>`, `<client-id>`, and `<client-secret>` with the actual values from your Microsoft Entra application.
 (See [Install Guide](https://lokka.dev/docs/install) for more details on how to create an Entra app and configure the agent.)

+You can get a graph token at Microsoft Graph Explorer, for the logged in user.